Improved Smoothed Analysis of Multiobjective Optimization: Outline of our Approach

-In order to guarantee that these linear combinations are linearly independent of the linear combinations that determine the positions of the solutions~$x^{(j,0)}$, $j\in[c]$, we need to coordinate the calls of the \tWitness\ function.
-Otherwise it might happen, for example, that the linear combinations revealed for executing the first call of the witness function determine already the position of~$x^{(2,0)}$, the candidate for a Pareto-optimal solution in~$B_2$.
-Assume that the first call of the \tWitness\ function returns a sequence~$x^{(1,0)},\ldots,x^{(1,d)}$ of solutions and that~$I_1\subseteq[n]$ is a set of indices that satisfies the desired property that~$x^{(1,0)}|_{I_1},\ldots,x^{(1,d)}|_{I_1}$ are linearly independent.
-In order to achieve that all solutions generated in the following calls of the \tWitness\ function are linearly independent of these linear combinations, we do not start a second independent call of the \tWitness\ function, but we restrict the set of feasible solutions first.
-Instead of choosing~$x^{(2,0)},\ldots,x^{(2,d)}$ among all solutions from~$\S$, we restrict the set of feasible solutions for the second call of the \tWitness\ function to ~$\S' = S_{I_1}(x)$.
-Essentially, all solutions generated in calls of the \tWitness\ function have to coincide with~$x$ in all positions that have been selected in one of the previous calls.
+In order to guarantee that these linear combinations are linearly independent of the linear combinations that determine the positions of the solutions~$x^{(j,0)}$, $j \in [c]$, we need to coordinate the calls of the \tWitness function.
+Otherwise it might happen that, for example, the linear combinations revealed for executing the first call of the witness function determine already the position of~$x^{(2,0)}$, the candidate for a Pareto-optimal solution in~$B_2$.
+Assume that the first call of the \tWitness function returns a sequence $x^{(1,0)}, \ldots, x^{(1,d)}$ of solutions and that $I_1\subseteq [n]$ is a set of indices that satisfies the desired property that $x^{(1,0)}|_{I_1}, \ldots, x^{(1,d)}|_{I_1}$ are linearly independent.
+In order to achieve that all solutions generated in the following calls of the \tWitness function are linearly independent of these linear combinations, we do not start a second independent call of the \tWitness function, but we restrict the set of feasible solutions first.
+Instead of choosing $x^{(2,0)}, \ldots, x^{(2,d)}$ among all solutions from~$\S$, we restrict the set of feasible solutions for the second call of the \tWitness function to $\S' = S_{I_1}(x^{(2,0)})$.
+Although we do not know $x^{(2,0)}$ in advance, we can assume to know some of its entries due to a technical trick.
+Essentially, all solutions generated in call~$r$ of the \tWitness function have to coincide with~$x^{(r,0)}$ in all positions that have been selected in one of the previous calls.